connf/igd/README.md

 You will need your own .env which a copy of can be provided if required

-You MAY also need to `composer require BinaryCabin\LaravelUUID` if not automatically installed with `composer install`
+You MAY also need to `composer require BinaryCabin\LaravelUUID` if not automatically installed with `composer install` as HasUuids is implemented into this application.
+This was a feature in Laravel 8 (maybe earlier) but was removed after 9.30 and the latest (current for this repo) version of Laravel which is 10 no longer uses this trait built in.
+This has been done to re-add functionality used in a version of Laravel to the current version and to demonstrate the use of composer packages within a Laravel application

 ## About Laravel Scrabble IGD